chintal/tendril/doc/userdoc/conventions/gedaprojects.rst

         * ``HARDWARE-REVISION``
                 is a representation of the specific Hardware Revision of the PCB, generally represented as ``Rn``, where ``n`` is a number.
 Further information in the hardware revision is probably not a good idea.
+Hardware revisions would probably be tracked as branches and not tags since they are mutable, in the sense that configurations may be tweaked after fabrication of the base PCB.
+This is upto the project maintainer as well.

         * ``SPECIAL-CONFIGURATION-FLAGS``
                 is a list of configuration flags to specify parameters